Sairam-45-hash/ECGAbnormalityDetectionDL/README.md

 **CardioXplainAI** is an interpretable deep learning framework proposed for automated detection of cardiac abnormalities from ECG signals.
 This work is associated with the paper:

 > **CardioXplainAI: An Interpretable Hybrid TCN-GRU Deep Learning Framework with Adaptive Attention for ECG-Based Cardiac Abnormality Recognition**
-> *Sairam Vallabhuni, Professor P.V.Naganjaneyulu*
+> *Sairam Vallabhuni, Professor P.V.Naganjaneyulu, Professor N.Renuka*
 > *Submitted to IEEE Transactions on Biomedical Engineering (TBME), under review*

 ## 🔬 Overview